polysimtools/pysimm/Examples/11_pim_adsorption/README.md

 graphing = 'ToFile'
 ```

-Next section is the description of adsorbate system (names of gases, their mole fractions, and values of chemical potential for each gas)
+Next section is the description of the adsorbate system (names of gases, their mole fractions, and values of chemical potential for each gas)

 ```python
 gas_names = ['ch4', 'co2']